Do you know about bearded dragon skin conditions?

 - Gaping mouth.

-Annual physical examinations and fecal examinations are another highly effective preventative measure to prevent common diseases.
+Annual physical and fecal examinations are another highly effective preventative measure to prevent common diseases.

-During a physical exam, vets will discuss lighting requirements, nutritional requirements, and proper housing.
+During a physical exam, vets will discuss lighting, nutrition, and proper housing.

 Fecal examinations will check for intestinal parasites and mites, and routine blood screens can catch disease processes early.